tatianegercina/FinTech/01-Lesson-Plans/11-Classification/Supplemental/StudentGuide.md

 <blockquote>
 <details>
 <summary>Terminology</summary>
 The True/False part of our terminology means that the test predicted either correctly (true) or incorrectly (false).
-The Postiive/Negative part of the term means that the test was predicting the presence (positive) or abscense (negative) of something.
+The Postiive/Negative part of the term means that the test was predicting the presence (positive) or absence (negative) of something.
 </details>
 <details>
 <summary>True Positve</summary>
 I thought you were green and I was right!

+**OR**

 The model predicted this value as green and it is correct.
 </details>